ljfranklin/k8s-pi/README.md

 BGP allows two machines to exchange routing information, something like "IP 1.2.3.4 is one hop away from IP 5.6.7.8".
 This protocol is used on a global scale by Internet Service Providers (ISPs) to figure out how to route traffic between ISPs.
 But we're going to use the same protocol on a tiny scale to load balance traffic between our router and k8s worker nodes.

-We'll start by deploying MetalLB into our k8s cluster, configuring it with BGP options so that it can report route to our Unifi router.
+We'll start by deploying MetalLB into our k8s cluster, configuring it with BGP options so that it can report routes to our Unifi router.
 MetalLB will watch for new services of type `LoadBalancer`, assign an IP to that service, and start publishing routes for that IP.
 For example, let's say we had three workers (IPs 192.168.1.101, 192.168.1.102, and 192.168.1.103) and one VPN pod on the first worker.
 We then create a Load Balancer service, causing MetalLB to assign that service an IP address of 192.168.1.200.